The radical of functorially finite subcategories: The depth of morphisms and the representation type of functorially finite subcategories

-In this section, we provide another criteria for recognizing the finiteness of the $n$-homological pair $(\Lambda,\mcm)$ in terms of the depth of some special morphisms in $\mcm$.
-Also, by using the depth of the finite number of special morphisms in $\mcm$, we give a nilpotency index of $\rad_{\mcm}$, which is independent from the maximal length of indecomposable $\Lambda$-modules in $\mcm$.
+In this section, we provide other two criteria for recognizing the finiteness of the representation type of a functorially finite subcategory $\mcc$ of $\modd\Lambda$ which contains $\Lambda$ or $D\Lambda$ in terms of the depth of some special morphisms in $\mcc$.
+Also, by using the depth of the finite number of special morphisms in $\mcc$, we give a nilpotency index of $\rad_{\mcc}$, which is independent from the maximal length of indecomposable $\Lambda$-modules in $\mcc$.

 The depth of a morphism in $\modd\Lambda$ was defined by Chaio and Liu in \cite{Ch-Li}.
 We can extend this concept to each morphism in an additive category.
-Specially, this concept can be defined for each morphism in an $n$-cluster tilting subcategory of $\modd\Lambda$.